life is to be lived

 Growing up, ...

-… at home, we were big on celebrations at home.
-Big or small, we would have a party for the occasion – we did not miss an excuse to celebrate.
-My mum used to host glamorous New Year’s Eve parties.
-We did not miss any birthday celebrations.
-For my mum’s birthday, I put myself in charge.
-My budget was limited.
-So, I only invited a small group.
-Then, I would go to the bakery next door to order the birthday cake.
-My dad and his friends used to organize boat parties, and they would invite everyone from the neighborhood to join in, and we would all have a real blast.
+I lived in a family that was big on celebrations.
+Regardless of the occasion, we would have a party to celebrate it—we did not miss any excuses to celebrate!
+I remember my mum hosting glamorous New Year’s Eve parties full of glee.
+We did not miss any birthday celebrations either.
+I’d put myself in charge for my mum’s birthday, and to adhere to my limited budget, I’d only invite a small group of close friends or families.
+Then, I would go to the bakery next door to order a birthday cake.
+On the other hand, my dad and his friends used to organize boat parties, and they would invite everyone from the neighborhood to join in, and we would all have an absolute blast every time!

-At the same time, my dad, a very focused man and good at getting things done, always made sure that we had our eyes on what to do next.
-After every achievement or accomplishment, he’d often asked – “Do you have a plan?
-What is next?”.
-But, right after that, he would say – “ok – good – now, let’s celebrate!”
-Thanks to him, I learned that it was possible to be both focused on life and enjoy life.
+My dad is a very focused man who’s extremely good at getting things done alongside all the fun.
+He always made sure that we had our eyes on what to do next.
+After every achievement or accomplishment, he’d often ask, “Do you have the next plan?” or “What’s next?” and right after that, he would say, “ok, good, now let’s celebrate!”
+Watching him as I was growing up, I learned that it was possible to focus and enjoy life simultaneously.

-… after being offered an opportunity to go back to working in energy market transformation, Desi’s Aunty Adela suggested we have a toast to celebrate – just family, a few drinks, and some light snacks.
-But I was not in the mood to celebrate.
-I declined the idea.
-When she pushed back, I excused that I did not want to ‘jinx’ the new opportunity with a celebration.
-Perhaps there was some truth in that, but my main reason was that I just did not feel like joy in my life at that time.
+Recently, I was offered an opportunity to join back the workforce in an energy market transformation.
+Desi’s Aunty Adela suggested we have a toast to celebrate within our family, with a few drinks and light snacks.
+Even though it was a happy occasion, I was not in the mood to celebrate.
+So, I declined the idea.
+When she pushed back, I gave the excuse that I did not want to ‘jinx’ the new opportunity with a celebration.
+Though there was some truth in that, I mainly refused because I didn’t feel any joy in my life.
 Life was good, but life had no flavor to it.

-I remember the session during which I explained to my therapist that I just did not feel like doing it – I just do not feel like celebrating.
-Her answer temporarily surprised me: “If you don’t celebrate, then what’s the point of living?”
+I vividly remember the therapy session where I explained to the therapist that I don’t feel like doing it; I did not feel like celebrating.
+At that moment, she gave me an answer that surprised me: “If you don’t celebrate, then what’s the point of living?”
 I looked at her as the words sunk in.
-Soon after this session, my psychotherapy team diagnosed me with a current moderate episode of major depressive disorder.
+Soon after the session, my psychotherapy team diagnosed me with a current moderate episode of major depressive disorder (MDD).

 Moreover, I guess one can say that life is for the living, and the point of life is to live.
-Living comes in many forms and so many colors – thinking, laughing, crying, worrying, or playing.
-And nowadays, my boys make sure to show me how living is done.
-I appreciate them so much for that and for pushing Desi and me to the limits every damn day.
-They always remind me of how precious every moment of life is.
+Living comes in many forms and shades— thinking, laughing, crying, worrying, or playing.
+My boys make sure to show me how living is made.
+I appreciate them so much for pushing Desi and me to the limits every damn day.
+They always remind me of how precious life is.
 Life is to be lived and enjoyed to the fullest.

-… in a big part thanks to my mental health team, my cardiac care team, family, friends, and especially my lovely wife and our boys for the continued inspiration, motivation, and continual reminders of what this life is all about—to be lived and enjoyed.
+Because of my mental health team, my cardiac care team, family, friends, and especially my lovely wife and our boys.
+They gave me continuous inspiration, motivation, and continual reminders of what this life is all about—to be lived and enjoyed.